Eschatologue/CM_wiki/docs/spells/description/core/level-3.md

 The touch of your shadow-wreathed hand can siphon life force from others to heal your wounds.
 Make a melee spell attack against one creature within reach.
 On a hit, the target takes 3d6 Necrotic damage, and you regain Hit Points equal to half the amount of Necrotic damage dealt.

-Until the spell ends, you can make the attack again on each of your turns as a **:rsc-a: Magic**{ .rsc } action, targeting the same creature or a different one.
+Until the spell ends, you can make the attack again on each of your turns as a **:rsc-a: Magic**{.rsc} action, targeting the same creature or a different one.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 3.